Pylons/pyramid/docs/narr/introduction.rst

 :term:`Traversal` is a concept stolen from :term:`Zope`.
 It allows you to create a tree of resources, each of which can be addressed by one or more URLs.
 Each of those resources can have one or more *views* associated with it.
-Iif your data isn't naturally treelike (or you're unwilling to create a treelike representation of your data), you aren't going to find traversal very useful.
+If your data isn't naturally treelike (or you're unwilling to create a treelike representation of your data), you aren't going to find traversal very useful.
 However, traversal is absolutely fantastic for sites that need to be arbitrarily extensible: it's a lot easier to add a node to a tree than